peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 # Still to do:

-General functoriality/categorical conventions:

-- pass through all files to generally get functoriality lemma naming, placement, organisation consistent.
-(Done on all of [Syntax] group, and up to [Typing.FlatTypeTheory]; still needed just for [Presented.AlgebraicExtension], [Presented.RawRule].)

 Utility derivations, flat rules, etc:

 - move utility derivations upstream of flat type theories (both UtilityDerivations.v and the section currently in FlatTypeTheory.v)